Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 6. Getting Started

+Building a good reputation is crucial, as word-of-mouth recommendations carry significant weight in the industry.
 In a previous blog, we interviewed an oilfield foreman who gave this advice about building your reputation:

 “Word of mouth travels fast around here, and we are not Googling these service companies in the Permian deciding if we will work with them or not.
 It is difficult and takes time to build a good reputation, but a bad reputation can start as quickly as after the first job.”